Kolkata Metro: Early attempts

 In the September 1919 session of the Imperial Legislative Council at Shimla, a committee was set up by W. E. Crum that recommended a metro line for Kolkata (formerly Calcutta).
 This line was supposed to connect Bagmari in the east to Benaras Road, Salkia, in Howrah in the west via a tunnel beneath Hooghly River.
 The estimated construction costs were £3,526,154, about ₹36.4 crore based on current exchange rates, and the proposed deadline was 1925–1926.
 The proposed line was 10.4 km long, about 4 km shorter than the current Green Line, which would connect East Bengal Railway in Bagmari and East Indian Railway in Benaras Road.
 The tickets were priced at 3 annas (₹ 0.1875) for the full trip.
 Crum also mentioned a north–south corridor back then.
 An east–west metro railway connection, named the "East–West Tube Railway", was proposed for Kolkata in 1921 by Harley Dalrymple-Hay.
 All the reports can be found in his 1921 book Calcutta Tube Railways.
 However, in 1923, the proposal was not undertaken due to a lack of funds.

 Planning

 Then the Chief Minister of West Bengal, Bidhan Chandra Roy, reconceived the idea of an underground railway for Kolkata from 1949 to 1950.
-A team of French experts conducted a survey, but nothing concrete materialized.
+A team of French experts conducted a survey, but nothing concrete materialised.
 Efforts to solve the traffic problem by augmenting the existing fleet of public transport vehicles hardly helped, since roads accounted for only 4.2 percent of the surface area in Kolkata, compared with 25 percent in Delhi and 30 percent in other cities.
 To find alternative solutions, the Metropolitan Transport Project (MTP) was set up in 1969.
 The MTP, with the help of Soviet specialists, Lenmetroproekt and East German engineers, prepared a master plan to provide five rapid-transit (metro) lines for the city of Kolkata, totaling a length of 97.5 km, in 1971.
-Three were selected for construction.
-These were:
+Three were selected for construction: